Julia M. Carson Transit Center: History

 After years of planning, public officials held a groundbreaking for IndyGo's downtown transit center in September 2014.
 The site, a surface parking lot bounded by East Washington, East Pearl, South Delaware, and South Alabama streets in downtown Indianapolis, was the public transportation corporation's first unified transit center.
 The project was paid for with a $13.5 million federal grant and $6.5 million from the agency's capital improvement budget.

 In May 2015, construction halted after excavators unearthed archaeological finds dating to the 1800s, including building foundations.
 The discoveries delayed the project seven months and increased costs by $5 million, with work commencing in October 2015.

 In April 2016, the Indianapolis City-County Council passed a special resolution formally naming the transit center for Julia Carson, former U.S. Representative for Indiana's 7th congressional district from 1997 until her death in 2007.
 During her tenure in Congress, Carson helped secure federal funding for the $26.5 million transit center.

 A ribbon-cutting ceremony was held on June 21, 2016, with formal bus service beginning on June 26, 2016.
+Several bays were closed and reconfigured in 2024 for the Purple Line, the second bus rapid transit line operated by IndyGo.

 Since its completion, the transit center has received accolades for its contemporary design and environmental-sustainability components.
 The Indy Chamber recognized the project at its 40th Monumental Awards on October 19, 2017.
 IndyGo's design team, including AECOM, Axis Architecture + Interiors, Guidon Design, Rundell Ernstberger Associates (REA), and Loftus Engineering, Inc., received the Honor in Architecture, Achievement in Engineering, and Honor in Landscape Architecture awards.
 The transit center is Leadership in Energy and Environmental Design (LEED) Gold certified.